 The VA disability rating is a system to determine the level of benefits a veteran is eligible for.

 VA Disability Compensation Rates

 See here for the 2024 VA disability compensation rates

 For service-connected VA disabilities, you are eligible for ongoing care and medication at VA facilities.
 If service-connected for CFS, you may be entitled to receive these VA disability compensations and benefits.

 Is Chronic Fatigue Syndrome A Service-Connected Disability?

-Although CFS can be service-connected, the cause and cure is unknown.
-Symptoms include generalized muscle aches including extreme fatigue, joint and muscle pain, headaches, and memory problems.
+Although CFS can be service-connected, the cause and cure are unknown.
+Symptoms include generalized muscle aches, including extreme fatigue, joint and muscle pain, headaches, and memory problems.

 CFS can significantly impair a person’s quality of life.
 Some experts believe that CFS is caused by an interaction between psychological stress and infection.
 However, there is no evidence to support this theory.

 Other experts believe that CFS is the result of an imbalance in the autonomic nervous system.
 This theory is also unproven.
 As such, the cause of CFS remains a mystery.